-Spending a day at Six Flags Over Georgia is fun—and most of the time it’s safe.
-Amusement parks are carefully regulated and most parks do a good job of protecting their visitors.
-But accidents and injuries do happen, and in many cases they’re serious.
-Injuries can occur on roller coasters and other rides, on walkways and staircases, in restaurants or virtually anywhere in the park.
-If you or your loved one has been injured at Six Flags Over Georgia, you have rights.
-You should speak to a lawyer.
+Spending a day at Six Flags Over Georgia is fun, and most of the time it’s safe.
+But accidents can happen.
+If you or your loved one has been injured at Six Flags Over Georgia, you should consider speaking to a lawyer.

-John Foy & Associates can help you.
-You may have a legal right to a full financial recovery—including money to pay for all of your medical costs and to help you and your family get your life back.
-We have been helping injury victims get the money they’re owed for more than 20 years, and we have grown into one of the largest and most successful personal injury law firms in the nation.
-Let us sit down with you for a free consultation and discuss your case.
-Call us at 404-400-4000 and get your free consultation today.
+You may have a legal right to a full financial recovery, including the money you need to pay your medical costs and to help you and your family get your life back.
+John Foy & Associates has been helping injury victims for over 20 years, and we have grown into one of the largest and most successful personal injury law firms in the nation.
+Give us a call today at 404-400-4000 to set up your free consultation.

-Who is responsible for injuries at Six Flags Over Georgia?
+Who is responsible for injuries suffered at Six Flags Over Georgia?

 Legally, Six Flags is liable for the injuries in most cases.
 Accidents at a theme park usually involve what’s called negligence.
 Negligence means that the theme park should have done something to protect your safety, but they didn’t.
 This could be anything from not inspecting rides often enough to not cleaning up a spilled beverage on a restaurant floor.
 If their negligence led to your injury, then the theme park is legally responsible for the accident.